Charge, discharge and the time constant τ = RC • build-your-own steady-state circuits

 Potential

 Drag a tile onto the canvas, or on a touch screen tap the tile then tap the canvas to place it.
 Drag endpoints to rotate, resize or wire.
 Drag a label to move it.
-To delete a component, long-press it on a touch screen or right-click it on a computer — deleting a circuit component resets the circuit’s charge and delivered energy, since you’re reconfiguring (deleting a meter or probe doesn’t).
+To delete a component, long-press it on a touch screen or right-click it on a computer — the rest of the circuit keeps its charge, just as on the bench; deleting the cell zeroes its delivered-energy total.

 Inspector